AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/06_Translation.rst

 - The code is simpler to read / write and less error-prone

-- Data are named
+- Individual fields are named

 - The compiler can run consistency checks (for example, check that the value indeed fit in the expected size).

-Note that in case where bitwise operators are needed, Ada provides modular types with :ada:`and`, :ada:`or` and :ada:`xor` operators.
+Note that, in case where bitwise operators are needed, Ada provides modular types with :ada:`and`, :ada:`or` and :ada:`xor` operators.
 Further shifts operators can also be provided upon request through a :ada:`pragma`.
 So the above could also be literally translated to: